nickhodge/SharpSimpleNLG/README.md

 ## What about other versions of .NET?
 * As at 20th June I added a .NET Core version.
 If you use this and need help - reach out.
-* Next .NET platform is Mono
+* I have also built SharpSimpleNLG in Xamarin on Mono successfully.

 ## Unit Tests
 * >270 Unit tests using NUnit included.